Roblox/creator-docs/content/en-us/art/accessories/creating-in-blender.md

 Don't delete vertices or alter the UVs on the Inner or Outer Cages as this can cause errors when importing in Studio or when equipping onto a character.
 </Alert>

-To add quickly add clothing cages to your project:
+To quickly add clothing cages to your project:

 1. Download the [Clothing_Cage_Template.blend](../../assets/modeling/meshes/reference-files/Clothing_Cage_Template.blend) project.
 2. In your current Blender project, switch to Object Mode and navigate to **File** > **Append**.
 A file browser displays.